Named for the Pyrenees Mountains in Southwestern Europe, the Great Pyrenees is a majestic, faithful and affectionate guardian.

 As with other large and giant breeds, Great Pyrenees are susceptible to bloat.
 You may reduce the risk of bloat by feeding multiple small meals throughout the day and avoid strenuous exercise before or after meals.

 Responsible breeders test for common health conditions that may affect the breed, including elbow and hip dysplasia, eye disorders and luxating patella.

 This giant breed will benefit from a giant- or large-breed dog food formula.
 Great Pyrenees puppies should eat a large-breed puppy food for the first two years of life, as they take longer to mature than other breeds.

-An ancient breed, the Great Pyrenees’ remains were found in fossil deposits from the Bronze Age, around 1800 to 1000 B.C.
+The Great Pyrenees breed is an ancient one.
+Pyr remains were found in fossil deposits dating back to the Bronze Age, roughly 1800 to 1000 BC.